 The later Game Boy version played this straight, as it lacked both, the 2-player co-op mode and the final battle with Jimmy.
 However, this version does feature a one-on-one versus minigame via link cable where the second player controls Jimmy (which itself was a carry-over from the NES game).

 The arcade version of Double Dragon 3 allowed up to three players simultaneously depending on the game's settings.
 The third player controls a previously-unseen/unmentioned Lee brother named Sonny, meaning that the eponymous duo became a trio.
 "Triple Dragon" apparently didn't have the same ring to it.

 Made especially ironic because the fire physics are the best part of the game.
 Subverted slightly (but no less ironically) when an upgraded version was given the subtitle Inferno.

 In Europe, the early Contra games for home consoles were released under the title of Probotector.
-This was because the European versions of the games replaced the original human commandos with robotic counterparts called "Probotectors", which comes from a portmanteau of "robot" and "protector".
+This was because the European versions of the games turned the enemies into Mecha-Mooks and replaced the original human commandos with robotic counterparts called "Probotectors", which comes from a portmanteau of "robot" and "protector".
 When the Game Boy installment of the series, Operation C, was re-released in Europe as part of the Konami GB Collection, it restored the original human main character, but still kept the Probotector title.